-Every year hundreds of innocent individuals suffer severe injuries caused by accidents involving law enforcement vehicles.
-Individuals that are commonly injured in such accidents include other motorists and their passengers, pedestrians, motorcycle riders, bicyclists and innocent onlookers.
-Victims of auto collisions involving LAPD and other local police, sheriffs and CHP squad cars are entitled to compensation for all damages incurred.
-Common injuries in auto accident involving high speed police and law enforcement cruise chases are often severe and can include life threatening harm including spinal cord injuries, brain injuries, nerve damage and organ failure.
-If you or a loved one have suffered harm in such accidents contact our law offices for full confidential and no cost review of your case.
+Each year, hundreds of innocent individuals suffer severe injuries caused by accidents involving law enforcement vehicles.
+Individuals that are commonly injured in such accidents include other motorists and their passengers, pedestrians, motorcycle riders, bicyclists, and innocent onlookers.
+Victims of auto collisions involving LAPD and other local police, sheriff, and CHP squad cars are entitled to compensation for all damages incurred.
+Common injuries in auto accidents involving high-speed police and law enforcement cruise chases are often severe and life-threatening.
+Victims may suffer from spinal cord injuries, brain injuries, nerve damage, and organ failure.
+If you or a loved one has suffered harm in such accidents, contact our law offices for a fully confidential and no-cost review of your case.

-Recently the Los Angeles Times Newspaper found that, LAPD police was involved in “1,250 crashes over the last three years — an average of about one a day.”
-According to the times , “some resulted in life-threatening injuries or were the result of the officer violating traffic laws, according to LAPD records.”
+Recently, the Los Angeles Times newspaper found that LAPD police were involved in “1,250 crashes over the last three years — an average of about one a day.”
+According to the Times, “Some [crashes] resulted in life-threatening injuries or were the result of the officer violating traffic laws, according to LAPD records.”

-Joel Rubin writer for the LA Times furthers contends, “The city has paid nearly $24 million in settlements or verdicts in about 400 LAPD traffic-related lawsuits over the last nine years and must contend with dozens more cases that remain unresolved, according to the Times reports”.
+Joel Rubin, a writer for the LA Times, further contends, “The city has paid nearly $24 million in settlements or verdicts in about 400 LAPD traffic-related lawsuits over the last nine years and must contend with dozens more cases that remain unresolved.”

-If you have been involved in a police vehicle accident as a pedestrian, driver, cyclist, or motorcyclist you should know that you have rights which can be protected by an aggressive and caring accident attorney.
+If you have been involved in a police vehicle accident as a pedestrian, driver, cyclist, or motorcyclist, you should know that you have rights that will be protected by an aggressive and caring accident attorney.

-At Downtown LA Law Group our Police Car Accident Lawyers will defend your rights in the court of law so that you can be receive compensation for your injuries.
+At Downtown LA Law Group, our Police Car Accident Lawyers will defend your rights in the court of law so that you can receive fair compensation for your injuries.

 Some of the most common injuries in police car accidents are as follows:

-Statute of Limitations How long do I have to bring a lawsuit against a Police Department or California CHP: In the State of California claims against public entities need to be filed within 180 days, or six months, from the date of the incidents.
-If and when the claim is denied by the agency the victim will have two years from the original date of the incident to file a claim in civil court.
+In the State of California, claims against public entities need to be filed within 180 days, or six months, from the date of the incidents.
+If and when the claim is denied by the agency, the victim will have two years from the original date of the incident to file a claim in civil court.
 Note: A claim against a state of federal agency must first be filed with the agency before it can be pursued in civil court.
-In some cases courts have allowed for an exception to the filing deadlines.
-Some of the most common exceptions include, the plaintiff being under the age of 18, mental incapacitation or physical incapacitation of the victim.
+In some cases, courts have allowed for an exception to the filing deadlines.
+Some of the most common exceptions include the plaintiff being under the age of 18, mental incapacitation, or physical incapacitation of the victim.

-Filling a Lawsuit against the Los Angeles Police Department of any other California Police Department can be a difficult process.
-If you have been injured by Los Angeles Police Department officer in a high-speed chase or any accident involving a squad car, we will help you fight for the maximum compensation you are entitled.
-Contact our attorneys (855) DTLALAW for a free consultation and review of your case.
+Filing a Lawsuit against the Los Angeles Police Department or any other California Police Department can be a difficult process.
+If you have been injured by a Los Angeles Police Department officer in a high-speed chase or any other accident involving a squad car, we will help you fight for the maximum compensation you are entitled to.
+Contact our attorneys at (855) DTLALAW for a free consultation and review of your case.

-If your injuries make coming to our law office difficult, our team will happily we will visit you at a place of your convenience upon your request.
+If your injuries prevent you from visiting our law office, our team will happily visit you at a place of your convenience upon your request.